A Lone Swan is a Lonely Swan

 Lonely – He Walked Away from his Property..
 Gone.

-This Mute Cob is Living Alone.
+This Mute Cob was Living Alone.

 His Female was Shot..
 He Never Accepted another Female.

-Severely Under Weight – She Died.
+Severely Under Weight – his Sister Died.

 With a Proper Diet he becomes a BIG Health Cob.*****

-There is NO Way to Tell this Very Lonely Cygnet,
+There is NO Way to Tell this Very Lonely Cygnet, “The Girls” will be Well Soon.

 A Companion Sister was Killed.
-Alone for Many Months
+Alone for many Months.

 Finally A Companion.